halfrost/resume/content/talk/The practice of spatial index in geographic service/index.md

 ---
-title: The practice of spatial index in geographic service
+title: The Practice of Spatial Index in Geographic Service
 abstract: "
   I share my practice 《Application of spatial index in geographic service》.
 The contents are as follows:
 <br>